U.S. state securities regulators gird for action during Trump era

-NEW YORK/BOSTON (Reuters) - State securities regulators said they may have to rely more heavily on local laws to police banks and finance companies if President-elect Donald Trump and a Republican-controlled Congress roll back federal reforms introduced after the financial crisis.
+NEW YORK/BOSTON, Nov 16 (Reuters) - State securities regulators say they will try to fill any void in policing banks and finance companies that break the rules if President-elect Donald Trump and a Republican-controlled congress roll back reforms introduced after the financial crisis.

-For example, New York has the Martin Act which gives prosecutors more leeway to bring charges.
-Several white collar defense attorneys said they expect this law and others to be used more often during the Trump presidency.

-Trump has pledged to dismantle Dodd-Frank, a sweeping Democrat-led reform of Wall Street designed to protect Main Street investors.
-On the campaign trail, Trump characterized Dodd-Frank, which became law in 2010, as sprawling, bureaucratic and an impediment to economic growth. [nL1N1DC1IB]

 "It sounds like we're going to be under the same type of problems there were prior to the Great Recession, with securities and financial services being 'lightly regulated,'" said William Galvin, the top securities regulator in Massachusetts.
 "I think that's a problem."